 How to make a sock doll

 Material you will need to make your doll:

 - A pair of socks

 - thread and needle

 - embroidery thread

-We used a pair of kid white socks (the same I used to make this socks bunnies).
+We used a pair of kid white socks (the same I used to make these socks bunnies).
 You can use a sewing machine for some steps but it’s totally doable by hand.
 It takes use one afternoon to make the doll.